Opioid-related deaths are increasing annually in Hamilton.

 - 123 confirmed opioid-related deaths in the City of Hamilton.

 The confirmed deaths represent a 40% increase over the same period last year (88 deaths).
 Between 2016 (52) and 2017 (88) , there was a 66% increase in the opioid-related death rates.

 Note that probable deaths are those for which the investigation to determine cause of death is ongoing.

 How Hamilton compares

-Between 2005 and 2017, Hamilton had a higher rate of opioid-related deaths when compared to the provincial average.
-Preliminary data indicate that in 2017, Hamilton's opioid-related death rate was 72% higher than the provincial rate.
-In 2016, Hamilton's rate was 48% higher than Ontario's.
+Between 2005 and 2018, Hamilton had a higher rate of opioid-related deaths when compared to the provincial average.
+In 2018, Hamilton's opioid-related death rate was 109% higher than or more than double the provincial rate.
+In 2017, Hamilton's opioid-related death rate was 73% higher than the provincial rate.

 For more information about opioid-related deaths in Ontario, view the Public Health Ontario's Interactive Opioid Tool.